litaio/lita/README.md

 * `doesnt_route_event` - Sets an expectation that is the inverse of `routes_event`.
 Also aliased to `does_not_route_event`.

 **Note: These routing helpers bypass authorization for routes restricted to authorization groups.**

+#### Testing handler methods

+Since the behavior in handlers are regular instance methods, you can unit test them just as you would any other methods in a Ruby class.
+However, if you prefer a more integration test approach, there are some helper methods available to help with this.

 To send a message to the robot, use `send_message` and `send_command`.
 Then set expectations about the contents of the `replies` array.